-The Intel Architecture defines 16 predefined interrupts and exceptions and 224 user defined interrupts, which are associated with entries in the IDT.
+The IA defines 17 predefined interrupts and exceptions and 224 user defined interrupts, which are associated with entries in the IDT.
 Each interrupt and exception in the IDT is identified with a number, called a vector.
 Table 4-1 lists the interrupts and exceptions with entries in the IDT and their respective vector numbers.
-Vectors 0 through 8, 10 through 14, and 16 through 18 are the predefined interrupts and exceptions, and vectors 32 through 255 are the user-defined interrupts, called maskable interrupts.
+Vectors 0 through 8, 10 through 14, and 16 through 19 are the predefined interrupts and exceptions, and vectors 32 through 255 are the user-defined interrupts, called maskable interrupts.

 Note that the processor defines several additional interrupts that do not point to entries in the IDT; the most notable of these interrupts is the SMI interrupt.
-See "Exception and Interrupt Vectors" in Chapter 5 of the Intel Architecture Software Developer's Manual, Volume 3, for more information about the interrupts and exceptions that the Intel Architecture supports.
+Refer to Chapter 5, Interrupt and Exception Handling of the Intel Architecture Software Developer's Manual, Volume 3, for more information about the interrupts and exceptions that the IA supports.